 The sasine register is the oldest national public land register in the world, dating back to 1617.

-- record a deed in the sasine register
+- recording a deed in the sasine register

-- voluntarily register a sasine plot of land in the land register
+- voluntary registering a sasine plot in the land register

 Since the 1870s, properties in the sasine register have had chronological lists of deeds called search sheets.